Pete Rose Jr.

-Peter Edward "PJ" Rose Jr. (born November 16, 1969) is a former professional baseball player and manager.
-The son of Major League Baseball's all-time hits leader Pete Rose Sr., Rose Jr. played in the minor leagues for most of his career except for a brief stint in 1997 for the Cincinnati Reds.
+Peter Edward "PJ" Rose Jr. (born November 16, 1969) is an American former professional baseball player and manager.
+The son of Major League Baseball's all-time hits leader Pete Rose, Rose Jr. played in the minor leagues for most of his career except for a brief stint in 1997 for the Cincinnati Reds.
 Rose has since worked as a manager of multiple teams in both affiliated and independent minor league baseball.

-Childhood
+Early life

+Peter Edward "PJ" Rose Jr. was born on November 16, 1969, in Cincinnati, Ohio.
 Rose was often shown on national television during his childhood years as a batboy for his father's teams.
 When his father joined the Phillies in 1979, Rose spent time with Aaron Boone, Bret Boone, Ryan Luzinski, and Mark McGraw in the Phillies clubhouse.
 He appeared on a 1982 Fleer baseball card (#640) titled "Pete & Re-Pete; Pete Rose & son" with his father; he was twelve at the time.
 As a teenager, on September 11, 1985, he made an emotional on-field appearance live on ESPN to celebrate with his father after Rose Sr. broke Ty Cobb's record for most career hits.

-Baseball career

 In his youth, Rose played baseball for Bridgetown, a suburb of Cincinnati.

+Professional career

+Draft and minor leagues

-He would later become a fixture in baseball's minor leagues.
+Rose would later become a fixture in baseball's minor leagues.
 He began his pro baseball career when he was drafted by the Baltimore Orioles and was assigned to the Erie Orioles of the New York–Penn League in 1989.
 In 1990 he joined the class A Frederick Keys of the Carolina League.
 In 1992 he played for the Columbus Red Stixx of the class A South Atlantic League.
-In 1993 he returned to the Carolina league this time playing for the Prince William Cannons (Woodbridge, Virginia -White Sox affiliate).
+In 1993 he returned to the Carolina League this time playing for the Prince William Cannons (Woodbridge, Virginia -White Sox affiliate).
 In April 1994 Rose was signed by the Chicago White Sox.

+Rose's best minor league season was in 1997 at Chattanooga, for the Chattanooga Lookouts, at age 27.
+He hit .308 in 112 games with 25 home runs, 98 RBIs, 31 doubles and 75 runs scored for the Lookouts.